top of page

 At the bench, Corbin is known for his improvisation skills and creative and sympathetic interpretations of hymn tunes, with special emphasis given to Spirituals and early American hymn tunes.

 As a leader Corbin is recognized for his energy and collaborative approach.
 Under his leadership the Music programs have seen a unheard of increase donations to support their missions and ministries in the church and local community with donations increasing from a few hundred dollars a year to tens of thousands in the last fiscal cycle.
 This is complimented by the implementation of a grant writing team to help support First Presbyterian's musical outreach.
-Outside of First Presbyterian, Corbin serves on the board of several local non-profits and serves on and is the chair of a few national committees directly related to his work.
+Outside of First Presbyterian, Corbin serves on the board of several local and national non-profits directly related to his work.

-Outside of First Presbyterian, Corbin is the Head of Piano Technology at the University of Houston where he leads the Piano Technology Program; and is widely in demand locally and nationally as a technician and clinician.
+Alongside his work at First Presbyterian, Corbin is the Head of Piano Technology at the University of Houston where he leads the Piano Technology Program; and is widely in demand locally, nationally and internationally as a technician and clinician.
 As a keyboardist he has studied under Dr. Sharon Gorman, Dr. Julie Cheek, Tom Bara, Andrea Steward, and Bethany Walker.
-Corbin is a Registered Piano Technician, Fellow of the Fraternity of St. Cecilia, and an alumni of the Oberlin Conservatory of Music.
+Corbin is a Registered Piano Technician, Fulbright Specialist, Fellow of the Fraternity of St. Cecilia, and an alumni of the Oberlin Conservatory of Music.

 409-762-8638 x:105